-Andrea Gallo holds a MSc in Environmental Chemistry from the University of Torino, where he graduates summa cum laude in 2016.
-His final project concerns the photolytic degradation of nitric oxide by means in a flow reactor and has been presented at the 5th European Conference on Environmental Applications of Advanced Oxidation Processes.
+Andrea Gallo holds a MSc in Environmental Chemistry from the University of Torino, where he graduated summa cum laude in 2016.
+His final project concerning the photolytic degradation of nitric oxide by means in a flow reactor was presented at the 5th European Conference on Environmental Applications of Advanced Oxidation Processes.

 He is a PhD student (33rd cycle) under the supervision of Prof. Rajandrea Sethi and Prof. Tiziana Tosco.
-His work is focused on the synthesis, characterization, optimization and transport of reactive nanoparticles for environmental remediation, in specific on zero-valent iron-based nanoparticles.
-His studies are predominantly experimental, with laboratory-scale production of nanoparticles, morphological and chemical characterization and reactivity testing.
+His work is focused on the synthesis, characterization, optimization and transport of reactive nanoparticles for environmental remediation, in particular on zero-valent iron-based nanoparticles.
+His studies are predominantly experimental, concearning laboratory-scale production of nanoparticles, morphological and chemical characterization and reactivity testing.

-Andrea enjoys his free time with friends, reading novels and (still) playing PC games.
-He is an enthusiast photographer, mainly landscape and naturalistic, and he often hikes in the Italian Alps with his camera.
+Andrea enjoys his free time with friends, reading novels and (still) playing videogames.
+He is an enthusiast photographer, mainly of landscape and nature, and he often hikes in the Italian Alps with his camera.